 Things To Remember When Installing Through Hole Slip Ring

 Every manufacturer needs to be careful when installing the slip ring.
-Just as the regular slip rings, they are sensitive, and a slight mistake in installing can lead to failure of the slip ring.
+Just like regular slip rings, they are sensitive, and a slight mistake in installation can lead to the failure of the slip ring.
 Remember the following points when installing the slip ring:

 - Keep away from dust or moisture: The slip ring works well under temperatures below 80° C and minimal humidity.
 It means that if you are to use the slip ring in extreme weather conditions, you have to insulate it to protect it from weathering due to the extreme conditions.

 - Separate: It is essential to note the parts that need separation.
 Keep the stationary leads away from the axis, and the rotary leads away from fixed parts.
 That is to avoid any friction that may result from the parts touching each other.
 The friction may lead to parts wearing out, thereby increasing the cost of maintenance.